ARM-software/arm-trusted-firmware/docs/firmware-design.md

     lib          Yes             Yes             Yes
     services     No              No              Yes

+The build system provides a non configurable build option IMAGE_BLx for each boot loader stage (where x = BL stage). e.g. for BL1 , IMAGE_BL1 will be defined by the build system.
+This enables the Trusted Firmware to compile certain code only for specific boot loader stages

 All assembler files have the `.S` extension.
 The linker source files for each boot stage have the extension `.ld.S`.
 These are processed by GCC to create the linker scripts which have the extension `.ld`.